samfitgen/trgen/docs/Sprint_Triathlon_Build-Low_Volume.md

 # Trainer Road Plan: Sprint Triathlon Build - Low Volume

+> As athletes draw closer to their events, more specific conditioning becomes
+> the focus of each subsequent training block.
+The increased focus on Threshold
+> and VO2max work here make it abundantly clear that Sprint triathlons require
+> speed in even measure with endurance.

 ## Week 1

 > _Tuesday_ **Swim Base Intervals (1400m)** Warm-Up 250m Easy, RPE4; 6x25m CU